Tourism Industry and Local Governments

 Lodging Tax Advisory Committees

-Amendments to the lodging tax statute being considered during the 2013 legislative session may affect lodging tax advisory committees.
 If a city with a population over 5,000 wishes to impose a new hotel-motel tax, raise the rate of an existing tax, repeal an exemption from the hotel-motel tax, or change the use of the tax proceeds, it must form a lodging tax advisory committee (see RCW 67.28.1817).
+Applicants for lodging tax funding from a city or county with a population of 5,000 or more must submit their applications to the city or county lodging tax advisory committee.
 Some cities designate the "tourism advisory committee" as the lodging tax advisory committee or include planning among the duties of the lodging tax advisory committee.
 Examples are listed below:

 Tourism Promotion Areas